-- 29. (1) A bid evaluation committee must

-- (a) evaluate bids in accordance with

-- (i) the specifications for a specific procurement; and

-- (ii) the points system set out in terms of paragraph 27(2)(f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- - (i) Manager: Budget and Treasury (chairperson) - (ii) Divisional Manager: Expenditure - (ii) Procurement Officer (secretary - (iv) Delegate of the Procurement.
+- 28. (1) A bid evaluation committee must- - (a) Evaluate bids in accordance with- - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(f). - (b) Evaluate each bidder's ability to execute the contract; - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears and valid, and; - (d) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible in addition to members appointed by accounting officer be composed of- - (a) Officials from departments requiring the goods or services; and - (b) at least one supply chain management practitioner of the Municipality. - (3) 50 + 1 of the members shall form a quorum.